-- 7.1.1.
-Where Scottish Ministers consider it essential that certain types of existing building should be required to comply with the current standards, they may direct local authorities to take action to secure that these buildings are made to comply.
-The local authorities must serve on the owners of identified buildings of the prescribed type a 'building regulations compliance notice' (see Section 25 of Act).
+7.1.1.
+Where Scottish Ministers consider it essential that certain types of existing building should be required to comply with the current standards, they may direct local authorities to take action to ensure that these buildings are made to comply.
+The local authorities must serve on the owners of identified buildings of the prescribed type a 'building regulations' compliance notice' (see section 25 of Act).
 The local authorities may also serve a notice where it appears any other building of the prescribed type does not comply and this provision of the Act will apply if the initial identification was of specific buildings.
-This power is limited to the purposes specified in the Act for the building regulations and can be applied only to buildings of a type to which the building regulations apply. - 7.1.2.
-The notice must specify the provision of the regulations to be met (usually specified by reference to a functional standard), a date (not less than 28 days after the notice takes effect) after which the building must comply, any particular steps that must be taken and the date of effect. - 7.1.3.
+This power is limited to the purposes specified in the Act for the building regulations and can be applied only to buildings of a type to which the building regulations apply.

+7.1.2.
+The notice must specify the provision of the regulations to be met (usually specified by reference to a functional standard), a date (not less than 28 days after the notice takes effect) after which the building must comply, any particular steps that must be taken and the date of effect.

+7.1.3.
 The issue of a building regulations compliance notice does not preclude the need to obtain building warrant approval if a warrant is required for the work.
-However, if the owner has applied for a warrant (and notified the local authority if in future the local authority is not the verifier) by the specified completion date, the local authority may alter the date by which the building must comply. - 7.1.4.
+However, if the owner has applied for a warrant (and notified the local authority if in future the local authority is not the verifier) by the specified completion date, the local authority may alter the date by which the building must comply.

+7.1.4.
 If, by the final specified completion date, the owner has not complied with the notice, the owner is guilty of an offence.
 The local authority may then carry out the necessary work to make the work comply with the specified provision and can recover the costs from the owner.
-A local authority entitled to recover it's costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).
-A local authority does not need a warrant to do work carried out so as to enforce a notice but after completion the authority must register in the building standards register, a completion certificate. - 7.1.5.
+A local authority entitled to recover its costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).
+A local authority does not need a warrant to do work carried out so as to enforce a notice but after completion the authority must register in the building standards register, a completion certificate.

+7.1.5.
 A local authority may withdraw a notice or waive or relax any requirement of a notice or substitute a later date for completion, whenever it sees fit.
 Such a withdrawal does not, however, preclude the issue of a further notice.

-Figure 7 Compliance
+FIGURE 7 COMPLIANCE

-REGULATION COMPLIANCE NOTICES Scottish Ministers consider that a certain type of existing building should be required to comply with a provision of the building regulations Scottish Ministers direct local authorities to secure that buildings of prescribed type comply (Local authorities must serve a compliance notice on owners of buildings of the prescribed type identified in the direction and may serve a notice on any other building of the prescribed type that appears not to comply (2) (3) Owner fulfils Owner does Owner and notice by not fulfil Owner local applying for appeals to notice authority may building warrant guilty of an sheriff agree and carrying out offence building the necessary complies work notice withdrawn Sheriff rejects appeal - authority may not do the work but the owner may be penalised by outstanding notice at the time of sale enforcement action reinstated appeal - no further action (4)

-Local

-Sheriff upholds

-PROCESS APPLYING TO BUILDING
+PROCESS APPLYING TO BUILDING REGULATION COMPLIANCE NOTICES